scipy-conference/scipy_proceedings/papers/jon_mease/jon_mease.rst

    JSON specification of a basic Plotly.js figure :label:`datamodel`

 Plotly figures are fully defined by a declarative JSON specification.
-Key components of this specification are show in the example in Figure :ref:`datamodel`.
+Key components of this specification are shown in the example in Figure :ref:`datamodel`.

 The top-level ``'data'`` property contains an array of the traces present in